aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 ## Procedure
 The following is a high level overview of the damage pipeline divided by sections for each groups of effects that happens.

 An actor is considered to be a player party member if it its battleentity has the `Player` tag.
 It's assumed to be an enemy party member if it doesn't.
+If the attacker exists, its party is assumed to be the opposte of the target's.

 ### block override
 There are ways that block can be overriden to false.
 Here are all of them (they aren't mutually exclusive, if any is true, block becomes false):